-Sodium chlorite - quick facts
+Sodium chlorite - quick facts1

-ooulain einer quien ide

-Sales 7,600 MT
+Sales 8,100 MT

-North American demand Approximately 15,000 - 20,000 MT
+North American demand Approximately 22,000 - 25,000 MT

 Annual production capacity 10,000 MT

-Source: Specialty Chemicals M anagement
+1 Source: Specialty Chemicals Management

 Demand

 Demand for sodium chlorite in North America has increased steadily over the last 10 years, despite pressure from declining oil activity which began in 2015.
 New industrial environmental and more stringent water treatment regulations have increased demand, and new oil and gas applications have also contributed to the growth.